tbronny/tbronny/README.md

 ### Hi there 👋

 - 🌱 I'm a software developer

 - 😄 I’m currently working on C#, SQL and other back end development projects

+- 🔭 I have experience with HTML, CSS, JavaScript, and React

 - 📫 How to reach me:

 Linkedin: https://www.linkedin.com/in/tristan-bron/